-- what the customer believes is wrong (if possible see the food and what the problem is) e.g.: - a foreign object and what it's made of (metal, plastic, glass, wood, insect/pest etc.); - an unusual taste (describe); - when it was sold (if possible see the till receipt); - how the food was packaged; - information provided with the food (e.g. batch details, date code) to help identify other food that may be affected); - how the customer has kept and handled the food since purchase.
+- What the customer believes is wrong (if possible see the food and what the problem is) e.g.: - a foreign object and what it's made of (metal, plastic, glass, wood, insect/pest etc.) - an unusual taste (describe) - When it was sold (if possible see the till receipt) - How the food was packaged - Information provided with the food (e.g. batch details, date code) to help identify other food that may be affected) - How the customer has kept and handled the food since purchase

-Guidance on investigating customer complaints:
+Guidance on investigating customer complaints

-- Complaints about foreign objects in food are investigated to find the cause and to identify action needed to prevent it happening - Identify the likely source of the object could it have come from your business or from somewhere else?
-Consider: - ingredients talk to suppliers; - staff jewelry, clothing, hair, Band-Aids; - environment walls, windows, overhead lights, wooden pallets: - packaging when product was opened or when product was packaged. - Identify what went wrong and what might need to change.
+- Complaints about foreign objects in food are investigated to find the cause and to identify action needed to prevent it happening again. - Identify the likely source of the object could it have come from your business or from somewhere else?
+Consider: - ingredients talk to suppliers; - staff jewelry, clothing, hair, Band-Aids; - environment walls, windows, overhead lights, wooden pallets; - packaging when product is opened or final product packaged. - Identify what went wrong and what might need to change.